thomas-yim/digest-ai/README.md

 CONDA_SUBDIR=osx-64 conda env create -f environment.yml

 Otherwise call
-CONDA_SUBDIR=osx-64 conda env create -f environment.yml
+conda env create -f environment.yml

+Then to enter the environment call

+`conda activate digest`

 You need an openai key that will go in config_keys.py under the field OPENAI_KEY=""